Introduction

 Before you finalize the document and roll it out to your team, share it with a few stakeholders and ask them if they spot any errors or room for improvement.

-These stakeholders can include those with prior experience leading the same process, those who have executed the process in the past, and those who will be executing the process for the first time based on your process map.
+These stakeholders can include those with prior experience leading the same process, those who have executed the process in the past, and those who will be executing the process for the first time based on your business process map.

 This stage of the process gives you a great opportunity to improve the clarity and accuracy of your document.
 You can also optimize parts of your process map to better appeal to specific groups of readers.